javalin/website/pages/docs/docs.md

     config.jetty.sessionHandler(sessionHandlerSupplier) // set the SessionHandler that Jetty will use for sessions config.jetty.contextHandlerConfig(contextHandlerConsumer) // configure the ServletContextHandler Jetty runs on config.jetty.wsFactoryConfig(jettyWebSocketServletFactoryConsumer) // configure the JettyWebSocketServletFactory }
 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

+#### MultipartConfig
+<div class="comment">Keywords for ctrl+f: FileUploadConfig</div>
+Javalin uses standard servlet file upload handling to deal with multipart requests.
+This allows for configuring the maximum size for each individual file, the maximum size for the entire request, the maximum size of file to handle via in-memory upload and the cache directory to write uploaded files to if they exceed this limit.

+All of these values can be configured through the config as follows

+{% capture java %}
+Javalin.create(config -> {
+  config.jetty.multipartConfig.cacheDirectory("c:/temp"); //where to write files that exceed the in memory limit config.jetty.multipartConfig.maxFileSize(100, SizeUnit.MB); //the maximum individual file size allowed config.jetty.multipartConfig.maxInMemoryFileSize(10, SizeUnit.MB); //the maximum file size to handle in memory config.jetty.multipartConfig.maxTotalRequestSize(1, SizeUnit.GB); //the maximum size of the entire multipart request });
+{% endcapture %}
+{% capture kotlin %}
+Javalin.create { config ->
+  config.jetty.multipartConfig.cacheDirectory("c:/temp") //where to write files that exceed the in memory limit config.jetty.multipartConfig.maxFileSize(100, SizeUnit.MB) //the maximum individual file size allowed config.jetty.multipartConfig.maxInMemoryFileSize(10, SizeUnit.MB) //the maximum file size to handle in memory config.jetty.multipartConfig.maxTotalRequestSize(1, SizeUnit.GB) //the maximum size of the entire multipart request }
+{% endcapture %}
+{% include macros/docsSnippet.html java=java kotlin=kotlin %}